LenardOng/Reading-List/Book_Reviews/In_Progress/deep_learning.md

 ## Deep Learning
 ### Introduction to my experience with this book
-+ This is an introductory book that is more accessible and provides a high level introduction to complex topics

 ### What's different
 + A book that is fully focused on deep learning and ensures new readers to machine learning can keep up with the content
++ Fast way to become up to date with deep learning research
 + More detailed statistical view into machine learning

 ### What else is good
 + Extended detail beyond the necessary
++ Representing the learning of an NN as a lower dimension manifold in higher dimensional space

 ### What can be improved
 +

 ## Brief personal summary of the book and things that I've learned from the book: